tjohns/zf/README.txt

 * New Zend_Form component with support for AJAX-enabled form elements
 * New action and view helpers for automating and facilitating AJAX requests and alternate response formats
-* Infocard and OpenID authentication adapters
+* LDAP, Infocard, and OpenID authentication adapters
 * Support for complex Lucene searches, including fuzzy, date-range, and wildcard queries
 * Support for Lucene 2.1 index file format